alextanhongpin/components-design/README.md

 11. **Events Binding**.
 When rerendering and binding new events, remember to unbind the previously binded events.
 The may prevent multiple same events firing.
 12. **Events Delegation**.
 In JavaScript, it is possible to target a parent container and delegate the events to the children through bubbling.
 Binding the events every time after rerendering a view can be painful.
 Event delegation is a graceful way to bind events to new components.
 13. **Pure functions**.
 Components should be designed as pure functions - they should return the results without modifying the input.
+14. **Freeze/Unfreeze Components**.
+Each component functionalities can be enabled/disabled through a private method.
+This enables a greater control over the component or two interacting components (For example, two datepickers for picking a startDate and endDate.
+The endDateDatepicker should be disabled first, as the user have not selected the start date.
+It should be reenabled with the start date as the min date that can be selected).
+15. **Debouncing/Throttling**.
+Limit the amount of JavaScript you are executing based on DOM events for performance reasons using debouncing and throttling.
+16. **Responsive UI**.
+The UI should adapt to different screen sizes.
+The display on mobile should be touch intuitive, in contrast to the click intuitive and keyboard navigable components on the desktop.
+17. **WAI-ARIA for Desktop Components**.
+Improve the accessibilities of your components (keyboard navigable, screen reader) for users with disabilities).
+18. **Documentation**.
+Last but not least, a well documented component will help users understand how to use your component better.
+Provide use cases and examples using `.help()` method, or prepare a link to an online documentation.

+#### Bonus
-Different ways of initializing a component.
+There are two ways to initialze a component.

-1. render the html with the components markup first, then bind the events using js. options can be passed in through html5 data attributes
+1. Render the html with the component's markup first, then bind the events using JavaScript.
+Options can be passed in the markup through html5 data-attributes.
-2. render the html, then upon completion initialize the components using javascript and append the component to the view
+2. Render the html, then upon completion initialize the components using JavaScript and append the component to the current view.